arduino/help-center-content/content/Arduino Cloud/General Cloud/Configure-or-change-the-network-credentials-of-a-Thing.md

     - Wi-Fi: Enter your Wi-Fi name (SSID) and password (encryption key).
     - If using ESP32 and ESP8266: Enter the secret key that was provided when adding the device.
-    - If using Arduino SIM: Use [these credentials](https://support.arduino.cc/hc/en-us/articles/360013825159-What-are-the-credentials-for-the-Arduino-SIM-card).
     - If using Arduino with LoRa®: The credentials are added automatically.

 1. Go to the **Sketch** tab in the top right and upload the sketch to load the credentials on the board.